What is fenugreek?

 Fenugreek kitchen uses

-- Dishes and cuisines: Fenugreek (Trigonella foenum-graecum) is used as dried or fresh leaves, spice (seeds), and vegetables (fresh leaves).
+- Dishes and cuisines: Fenugreek (Trigonella foenum-graecum) is used as dried or fresh leaves, spice (seeds), and vegetables (mint leaves).
 It is widely used in various cuisines of Turkey, Iran, Egypt, Yemen, and Georgia.

 - Pickles: It is used in the preparation of pickles, vegetable dishes, panch phoron, and in the making of sambar.